-The practice of the Ama-San diver would normally be passed from mother to daughter.
+The practice of free-diving would normally be passed from mother to daughter.
 But the Ama profession is slowly dying out now due to the pressures of modern life.
 However, some divers continue up to the age of 70.

 And there are still some young ones out there who feel the pull of the ocean drawing them back to this traditional lifestyle.